"Let's build a new world order together!"

 - Grief Counseling: "There was nothing you could have done."
 (Hug)

 - Relationship Advice: "You two should stop arguing.
-We all have to work together if we want to stay alive."
+We have to work together if we want to survive."

 - Team Spirit: "Let's come up with a name for ourselves!
 And hats!"